stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 as are taken are never communicative.
 Visible offences are as varied as the local dialects, and run the gamut from the smuggling of rum and prohibited aliens through diverse stages of lawlessness and obscure vice to murder and mutilation in their most abhorrent guises.
-That these visible affairs are not more frequent is not to the neighbourhood&rsquo;s credit, unless the power of concealment be an art demanding credit.
-More people enter Red Hook than leave it&mdash;or at least, than leave it by the landward side&mdash;and those who are not loquacious are the likeliest to leave.
+That these visible affairs are not more frequent is not to the neighbourhood's credit, unless the power of concealment be an art demanding credit.
+More people enter Red Hook than leave it--or at least, than leave it by the landward side--and those who are not loquacious are the likeliest to leave.